 Our number one tip – learn from the Japanese.
 Japan also has some of the smallest living spaces in the world and they have become very creative at making the most of these spaces.
 Clutter is the enemy of a sense of space, so one of the key things is building storage into otherwise un-utilized spaces.
 Some good examples are drawers in flights of stairs, raising an area of floor with a wooden stage to create storage beneath and also hidden ceiling storage.

 Not everyone has the opportunity to purpose build their living space, but there are plenty of other things you can do to create a sense of space.
 Dark spaces tend to absorb light which makes spaces look smaller, so do everything you can to lighten the space – if you don’t have great natural light, make sure you have decent lighting to brighten the space.
-Lighting can compliment a small space in other ways – drawing the eye upwards creates a lofty space, so an attractive modern lighting feature that focuses attention upwards can really help.
+Designer lighting can compliment a small space in other ways – drawing the eye upwards creates a lofty space, so an attractive modern lighting feature that focuses attention upwards can really help.

 A lot of designers talk about using larger (but fewer) pieces of furniture – related to this, we also find that using large framed prints and wall art helps with the sense of grandeur and space.